 Explores clinical practice with family problems.
 Examines the ways in which environmental, social, economic, psychological and institutional pressures help create and exacerbate family dysfunction, and the integration of this understanding into skilled intervention with families.
-Course attributes: WMST.
+Course attributes: C&FS, WMST.

 Prerequisite: SOWK 348

-SOWK 452 Social Work with Juvenile Delinquents 3 cr
+SOWK 452 Social Work with Juvenile Delinquents

 Examines research and practice in the prevention and treatment of juvenile delinquency.
-A review of perspectives on delinquency causation is followed by the presentation of current intervention methods and direct exposure via field trips, speakers and videotapes to those methods in practice settings.
+A review of perspectives on delinquency causation is followed by the presentation of current intervention methods and direct exposure (via field trips, speakers, and videotapes) to those methods in practice settings.
+Course attributes: C&FS.